ithorim/AccDen/README.md

 # AccDen

-The _**AccDen**_ project consists of 2 applications that together form a software solution designed to facilitate the planning and delegation of tasks across various projects.
+_**AccDen**_ project consists of 2 applications that together form a software solution designed to facilitate the planning and delegation of tasks across various projects.
 Project uses Angular and ASPT.NET

 ## Required installations for running the applications in a development environment